Mad About Berries

 bulk potting

-Since I never know exactly what and how much will I sow, I write name of the plant just before putting the seeds.
-Usually I just make three small holes with my finger on top of the soil, add some seeds and new soil, gently press the soil, and put the cups back into the container.
+Usually, I just make three small holes with my finger on top of the soil, add some seeds and new soil, gently press the soil, and put the cups back into the container.

 bulk potting